Understand your Taxes in Spain

 No matter the query, we will be glad to provide you with a study on what will be the implications on your scenario in Spain, tax-wise, and what solutions can we offer or suggest.

 What is the expected timeline?

-Once we have gathered all the information required, and we have clarified any doubt from our end, we will provide you with our tax study in no more than 3 working days.
-Also, once provided the tax study, we will be glad to arrange a call to go through it and provide with our comments and clarifications.
+Once we have gathered all the information required, and we have clarified any questions we may have, we will provide you with our tax study in no more than three working days.

 How can a lawyer help me?

 Spanish taxes are complex, and international sources of income, or its equivalent in Spain, is not always automatic.

 Luckily, our lawyers can assist you into obtaining a clear reply to your specific query, making you understand with clarity your tax situation in Spain.